Venevital/openmrs-module-appointments-frontend/README.md

 This repository acts as the front end for the **Bahmni Appointment Scheduling**.
 It is written in **React** and **Angular**.
 ## Differences with OpenMRS-Module-bahmniapps
 We have moved away from bower and installing dependencies from NPM.
-Below has been the changes in libraries from `OpenMRS-Module-bahmniapps`
+Below has been the changes in libraries from `OpenMRS-Module-bahmniapps`.

 | Library | Change |
 | ------  | ------------------- |